-We are pleased to inform you that tours of the treatment plants are again being offered; however, some restrictions may continue to be observed based on ongoing facility security requirements.
+We are pleased to inform you that tours of the treatment plants are being offered; however, some restrictions are in place for ongoing facility security requirements.

-This report, along with more information about water quality, system history and common water quality concerns, can be accessed through the Baltimore City Department of Public Works' Web Site at: www.baltimorecity.gov
+This report, along with more information about water quality, system history and common water quality concerns, can be accessed through the Baltimore City Department of Public Works' Web Site at: www.baltimorecity.gov.